OSU-slatelab/ReadingRaces/README.md

 python addStory.py [--dict dictionary_file] story_file

-story_file  Plaintext file containing the story to be parsed for new vocabularly dictionary_file Phonetic dictionary to use.
+story_file  Plaintext file containing the story to be parsed for new vocabulary

+dictionary_file Phonetic dictionary to use.
 Default is the included dictionary, dictionary.txt, which is derived from cmudict-0.7b